umardraz/Postfix-vManager/Postfix-vManager-Ubuntu.rst

   dpkg -i postfix_2.9.6-1~12.04.1_amd64.deb postfix-mysql_2.9.6-1~12.04.1_amd64.deb

 The above command will update the existing postfix package with quota enabled pacakge.

+After sucessfully installation of Postfix, in the next step will create database for our Postfix vManager.

 2. Set up MySQL database for Virtual Domains and Users
 -----------------